 We have entered into employment agreements with each of our named executive officers.
 In 2018, we amended each of these employment contracts to, among other things, provide for a "double trigger" upon a change of control.
 Pursuant to these amended employment agreements, each individual is entitled to: (i) an annual base salary and benefits; (ii) discretionary bonuses as determined by our board; and (iii) performance-based awards.
-Under each agreement, we have agreed to compensate each named executive officer in the event of the termination of employment: (i) for any reason except just cause, voluntary retirement, voluntary resignation, death of the named executive officer or permanent incapacity, and (ii) if the executive terminates employment for "good reason" (an adverse change in the executive's terms of employment) occurring in the one year period following a change of control.
+Under each agreement, we have agreed to compensate each named executive officer in the event of the termination of employment: (i) for any reason except just cause, voluntary retirement, voluntary resignation, death of the named executive officer or permanent incapacity; and (ii) if the executive terminates employment for "good reason" (an adverse change in the executive's terms of employment) occurring in the one year period following a change of control.

-Assuming that the triggering event occurred on December 31, 2021 for the scenarios outlined in the paragraph above: (a) Mr. Fagerheim would be entitled to receive \$2.3 million (being 2.0 times his Annual Compensation, which is defined in all of the executive employment agreements as annual salary, plus the average of the annual bonuses in the 3 years prior to termination, plus 20% of annual salary in lieu of benefits); (b) Mr. Kang would be entitled to receive \$1.2 million (being 1.5 times his Annual Compensation); (c) Messrs.
-Armstrong, Dunlop and Mombourquette would each be entitled to receive \$1.0 million (being 1.5 times their Annual Compensation).
+Assuming that a triggering event occurred on December 31, 2022 for the scenarios outlined in the paragraph above: (a) Mr. Fagerheim would be entitled to receive \$2.6 million (being 2.0 times his "Annual Compensation", which is defined in all of the executive employment agreements as annual salary, plus the average of the annual bonuses in the 3 years prior to termination, plus 20% of annual salary in lieu of benefits); (b) Mr. Kang would be entitled to receive \$1.4 million (being 1.5 times his Annual Compensation); and (c) Messrs.
+Armstrong, Dunlop and Mombourquette would each be entitled to receive \$1.1 million (being 1.5 times their Annual Compensation).
 In addition, all of the executives' unvested share awards would become fully vested upon a change of control, the impact of which has been quantified in the section entitled "Outstanding Share-Based Awards" above.
 In the case of termination date based on the number of months of the vesting period occurring prior to the second anniversary of the termination date, in the case of Grant Fagerheim, or 18 months after the termination date in the case of the other named executive officers.

-Each of the employment agreements provides that the executive shall not during the term of his employment and thereafter disclose any of our confidential information.
-The executive continues to owe us a duty of loyalty, good faith and avoidance of conflict of duty following termination of his employment.
+Each of the executive employment agreements provides that the executive shall not, during the term of his employment and thereafter, disclose any of our confidential information and the executive's fiduciary obligations survive the termination of his employment.